Joseph R. Volpicelli

-Joseph R. Volpicelli (born June 25, 1953) is an American psychiatrist, research scientist, medical academic, and expert in the treatment of addictive disorders.
+Joseph R. Volpicelli (born June 25, 1953) is an American psychiatrist, research scientist, medical academic, and whose work has focused on the treatment of addictive disorders.
 He is professor emeritus, Perelman School of Medicine at the University of Pennsylvania.
 He is board certified in neurology, psychiatry and addiction psychiatry.
 He currently is medical director at Volpicelli Center, an out-patient addiction treatment facility in Plymouth Meeting, Pennsylvania, as well as the executive director at Institute of Addiction Medicine, a non-profit research entity also in Plymouth Meeting, Pennsylvania.

 Education

 Volpicelli attended Dickinson College for his undergraduate education where he double majored in biology and psychology.
 He earned his MD and PhD degrees from Perelman School of Medicine at the University of Pennsylvania in 1981.
 Following this, he went on to complete a psychiatry residency at Hospital of the University of Pennsylvania from 1982 to 1985.
 In 1986, Volpicelli completed a fellowship program in neuropsychopharmacology, also at the University of Pennsylvania.